 - IGNITION INPUT Connects to a switched source of battery voltage (to ignition switch or oil pressure switch).
 BROWN wire in regulator wiring harness.
-Voltage provided can be 12V or 24V to activate ignition circuit. - POWER INPUT Supplies power to operate the regulator and deliver field current to excite the alternator.
+Voltage provided can be 12V or 24V to activate ignition circuit. - 2.
+POWER INPUT Supplies power to operate the regulator and deliver field current to excite the alternator.
 RED wire included in Ford-style plug.
 The Power Wire also provides a source of voltage for sensing.
-The RED wire must be connected to a location that is a direct source of battery voltage. - 3.
+The RED wire must be connected to a location that is a direct source of battery voltage - 3.
 STATOR IN Connect to ORANGE wire included in regulator wiring harness.
-This wire can be spliced into to provide a source of an AC pulse to control a tachometer. - 4.
+This wire can be spliced into to provide a source of an AC pulse to control a tachometer - 4.
 FIELD OUTPUT Provides external (P-type) alternator field control for the primary alternator.
 BLUE wire in regulator wiring harness. - 5.
 ALT.
 TEMP. (+) For use with optional Alternator Temperature Sensor (MC-TS-A).
-Sensor lug connects to rear case bolt of alternator, enabling regulator to monitor and react to alternator over-temperature condition.
-USE CARE TO ENSURE POSITIVE AND NEGATIVE WIRES ARE CONNECTED TO THE APPROPRIATE REGULATOR TERMINAL. - ALT.
+Sensor lug connects to - rear case bolt of alternator, enabling regulator to monitor and react to alternator over-temperature condition.
+USE CARE TO ENSURE POSITIVE AND NEGATIVE WIRES ARE CONNECTED TO THE APPROPRIATE REGULATOR TERMINAL. - 6.
+ALT.
 TEMP. (-) For use with optional Alternator Temperature Sensor (MC-TS-A).
-SEE INFORMATION ABOVE (#5) - 7.
+SEE INFO ABOVE (#5). - 7.
 BAT. #2 TEMP. (+) User selectable circuit can be used to temperature sense at a second battery bank.
 Requires either optional MC-TS-B sensor cable.
 USE CARE TO ENSURE POSITIVE AND NEGATIVE WIRES ARE CONNECTED TO THE APPROPRIATE REGULATOR TERMINAL. - 8.
-BAT. #2 TEMP. (-) For use with optional Battery Temperature Sensor (MC-TS-B). - BAT. #1 TEMP. (+) For use with optional Battery Temperature Sensor (MC-TS-B).
-Sensor lug connects to negative battery post, enabling regulator to monitor and respond to
+BAT. #2 TEMP. (-) For use with optional Battery Temperature Sensor (MC-TS-B).

-- battery temperature condition.
+- 9. BAT.
+TEMP. #1 (+) For use with optional BATTERY Temperature Sensor (MC-TS-B).
+Sensor lug connects to negative battery post, enabling regulator to monitor and respond to battery temperature condition.
 USE CARE TO ENSURE POSITIVE AND NEGATIVE WIRES ARE CONNECTED TO THE APPROPRIATE REGULATOR TERMINAL. - 10.
-BAT. #1 TEMP. (-) For use with optional Battery Temperature Sensor (MC-TS-B).
-SEE INFO BELOW (#8) - 11.
-DASH LAMP Provides a source of ground under the following conditions: Low charging voltage (<25.0V), high charging voltage (>31.0V), high alternator temperature (>105°C), or high battery temperature (>52°C).
+BAT.
+TEMP. #1 (-) For use with optional Battery Temperature Sensor (MC-TS-B).
+SEE INFO BELOW (#8). - 11.
+DASH LAMP provides a source of ground under the following conditions: Low charging voltage (<25.0V), high charging voltage (>31.0V), high alternator temperature (>105°C), or high battery temperature (>52°C).
 500 mA maximum. - 12.
 GROUND INPUT Connects regulator to system ground via alternator ground terminal.
-BLACK wire included in Ford-style plug.
+BLACK wire included in Ford style plug.
+BAT. #2 TEMP. (-) For use with optional Battery Temperature Sensor (MC-TS-B).

-Installation by Wire
+Installation By Wire